utsav0/daily-dev-tips/src/pages/posts/css-placeholder-shown-class.md

   - css
 ---

 Let's talk about **placeholders**.
-They are a wonderful addition to form elements.
+They are an excellent addition to form elements.

-Today we won't be talking about them as accessibility issues and hazards, but just about how to style the inputs that have them.
+Today we won't be talking about them as accessibility issues and hazards but how to style the inputs that have them.

 We can style the actual placeholder text in CSS using the `::placeholder` pseudo-element.

 But did you know there is also a pseudo-class called `:placeholder-shown`?
-It will select the actual input field and style that we can all of a sudden add borders and other styles!
+It will select the actual input field and style so we can all of a sudden add borders and other styles!

-Our result will be an input field that is styled based on the placeholder is shown.
-Once we type text into it the placeholder styling should be removed.
+Our result will be a styled input field based on the placeholder shown.
+Once we type text into it, the placeholder styling should be removed.

 ![CSS placeholder-shown](https://cdn.hashnode.com/res/hashnode/image/upload/v1605677501390/gfG0zuBTl.gif)